Bulldog noses in the USA

 In the state of Illinois:

-In the state of Kansas:
+In the state of Iowa:

 In the state of Kentucky: